dmahony/LoRa-AX25-IP-Network/README.md

 <img src="http://i.imgur.com/SBA0ONi.jpg" alt="Inair9b-arduino-nano">
 <br>(sketchy Rpi2 protoype w/ PoE)</br>
+<br>will probably move on to using the Raspberry Pi zero once they become available.

 Previous prototype:
 Inair9b (sx1276) with an Arduino Nano via SPI and connects to A5-V11 OpenWRT router via usb serial adapter using  <a href="https://github.com/PaulStoffregen/RadioHead">RadioHead Packet Library</a>